-Pregnancy massage uses the principals based on Swedish massage, using long, slow relaxing movements to reduce muscle tension and improve blood flow and lymphatic drainage.
+Pregnancy massage uses the principals based on relaxation/Swedish massage, using long, slow relaxing movements to reduce muscle tension and improve blood flow and lymphatic drainage.

 Body position during pre natal massage is very important to maximise the benefits of the treatment.
 Many health professionals recommend a side lying position.